Pianist / Singer / Songwriter

 Name at birth: John StephensJohn Legend's debut album, Get Lifted, mixed classic R&B grooves with modern hip-hop sounds (and artists) and was one of 2005's top albums, ending the year with a Grammy for Best R&B Album.
 Legend's career began while he was still a college student in Philadelphia, Pennsylvania, when he was picked to play on Lauryn Hill's "Everything is Everything" (1998).
 After finishing school he began playing clubs on the east coast of the United States, gaining an audience and getting the notice of recording artists and producers as an accomplished studio musician.
 Legend's session work in the late '90s and early '00s included guest spots with several top recording acts, but it was Kanye West who helped Legend leap into the spotlight and a deal with Columbia Records.
 Legend, a piano player and singer who has also worked with Jay-Z and Alicia Keys, chose from the more than three dozen songs he'd been performing in clubs to put together Get Lifted, and by the end of 2005 the album had produced hit songs including "Used to Love U" and Song of the Year nominee "Ordinary People."
 His next release, Once Again (2006), included the singles "Save Room" and "Heaven," and then Legend turned his focus to writing songs for the likes of Whitney Houston, Jennifer Hudson and Aretha Franklin.
+Legend's albums include Evolver (2008), Love in the Future (2013), Darkness and Light (2016) and Bigger Love (2020).
+His singles include the songs "Who Did That To You?" (from the movie Django Unchained), "All of Me," "Love Me Now" and "Conversations in the Dark."
 Once known for being a man about town and dating supermodels, Legend married model Chrissy Tiegen in 2013 and the two became a staple of entertainment news and social media buzz.
 Known for left-leaning social views, Legend nonetheless aims his talent at a mainstream audience, with great success.

-In 2015, Legend won an Oscar for producing and co-writing the theme song for the movie Selma, ?Glory.?
+In 2015, Legend won an Oscar for producing and co-writing the theme song for the movie Selma, “Glory.”
 He won a Tony for producing Broadway’s Jitney (2017).
 He won an Emmy for producing TV’s Jesus Christ Superstar Live in Concert (2018).
-In 2020, Legend won his 11th Grammy Award, for the song ?Higher.?
+In 2020, Legend won his 11th Grammy Award, for the song “Higher.”